DyPeterson/spark_pipeline/README.md

 	5. Once this project is cloned you can navigate to that folder within your terminal and create a virtual environment `python3.7 -m venv *any-name*`.
 Now activate the venv with `source *any-name*/bin/activate`

 	6. Install requirements in venv `pip install -r requirements.txt`

+    7. Download the [kaggle dataset](https://www.kaggle.com/datasets/psycon/daily-coffee-price) and place inside the repository's `data` folder

-	7. `code .` to open in default coding software.
+	8. `code .` to open in default coding software.

 2. Through GitHub.com

-	8. Go to the project's directory page **[HERE](https://github.com/DyPeterson/spark_pipeline)**
+	9. Go to the project's directory page **[HERE](https://github.com/DyPeterson/spark_pipeline)**

-	9. Click the green `code` button to open the drop-down menu.
+	10. Click the green `code` button to open the drop-down menu.

-	10. At the bottom of the menu will have *Download Zip*.
+	11. At the bottom of the menu will have *Download Zip*.
 Go ahead and click it to download the project.

-	11. Once downloaded find the `.zip` file and right-click it to bring up the menu.
+	12. Once downloaded find the `.zip` file and right-click it to bring up the menu.
 Within that menu click `Extract Here` to extract it in the current folder or click `Extract Files...`to select which folder you would like the project in.

+    13. Download the [kaggle dataset](https://www.kaggle.com/datasets/psycon/daily-coffee-price) and place inside the repository's `data` folder

-	12. Once the project has been extracted, locate the folder in a terminal and open it with `code .` .
+	14. Once the project has been extracted, locate the folder in a terminal and open it with `code .` .

 3. Once opened in your IDE of choice, run the jupyter cells in order.